spiritual counseling

 My Background & Orientation

-Alongside clinical work, I hold a deep fascination with near-death experiences and what they reveal about consciousness, mortality, and why human beings feel compelled toward meaning.
-I sometimes describe my own history as shaped by “near-life experiences” — periods of illness, spiritual intensity, and psychological descent that radically reorganized how I understood existence, purpose, and resilience— defining life experiences with a clear before and after.
+I hold a deep fascination with near-death experiences and what they reveal about consciousness, mortality, and meaning.
+My own path has been shaped by what I sometimes describe as "near-life experiences" — periods of illness, spiritual intensity, and psychological descent that radically reorganized how I understood existence, purpose, and resilience.

-I work comfortably with people from every background, including skeptics, mystics, scientists, clergy, creatives, healthcare workers, and those simply asking honest questions about what it means to be alive.
+I work with skeptics, mystics, scientists, clergy, creatives, healthcare workers, and those who are simply asking honest questions about what it means to be alive.

 Spiritual Crisis, Awakening & Transformation